AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 A concrete evidence for this might be using the Postgres flavor of the H2 database to simulate a real Postgres instance.
 You'll quickly discover that many features, even basic ones, are simply not supported.
 The first thing that comes to my mind are triggers.
-If your SQL defines a trigger at some point, you can't use H2 for testing anymore.
+If your SQL defines a trigger at some point, you can't use H2 for testing anymore, because triggers are not supported.
 Similar limitations eventually surface when testing other kinds of adapters, not just those for databases.

 If you already have an integration test that verifies the same logic as the one using an in-memory adapter, the latter becomes redundant.
 There's no reason to maintain both when the integration test works with the real service and